Beginner's Guide to Rockhounding

 Just a Quick Note:

-Keep in mind, you won't be pulling out museum grade specimens.
+Keep in mind, you likely won't be pulling museum grade specimens out of the dirt.
 If you're lucky, you'll be finding pieces that are awesome for a home collection and unbelievably gratifying to self-collect.
-It takes years of searching and knowledge to find A grade specimens, and even those that have been doing this for decades get skunked sometimes.
+It takes years of searching and practice to find A grade specimens, and even those that have been doing this for decades get skunked sometimes.
 Just get out there and have some fun!